sperano/nhl-led-scoreboard/README.md

 * Adafruit RGB Bonnet or HAT
 * [Electrodragon RGB Matrix Panel Drive board](https://www.electrodragon.com/product/rgb-matrix-panel-drive-board-for-raspberry-pi-v2/)
 ## Only Supported OS (these have been tested)
-* rpi OS Bookworm or higher (arm64 version preferred)
+* rpi OS Bookworm or higher (32 bit or 64 bit)
+>[!NOTE]
+> If you get a segmentation fault on using apt to install packages, reboot your pi and try again.
+There maybe some locked files
 * Dietpi V9.9.0 or higher (dietpi is already at Debian trixie and the board has been tested under 64bit Trixie)
 ## Only supported Python
 * Python 3.11 or higher